MarkHershey/SUTDHousingPortal/docs/Final_report.md

 As some of our components are rendered dynamically and are not statically rendered, we found that we had to find a way to give the components being rendered a unique id so that we are able to control the component when utilizing selenium.
 In order to solve this issue, we decide to allocate the component’s id based on the data we data of other fields in the state.
 This allows us to have a unique id for the component and a way for us to know the id of the component in selenium as we control what data is filled up in the other previous fields and thus we would have the unique id of the component we want.

+During a UI test, sometimes we want to add or modify data via the frontend interface without direct access to API and database.
+In order to verify the data we created or modified is done successfully, we need to go to the corresponding pages that contain our changes, which sometimes may not be the same page, after waiting for a short while.

+We found that clicking and selecting web elements via Selenium methods produce very messy testing code.
+Therefore we encapsulated all the frequently used selenium functions in a separated file, then by importing those convenient functions, we can have cleaner import statements and better code readability.

 ## Testing

 > Checkout testing-related source code [here](https://github.com/MarkHershey/SUTDHousingPortal/tree/master/tests)